 Today wireless credit card processing, and their innovative processing machines, have given mobile merchants access to the same credit card networks as retail businesses.
 This new technology allows merchants to handle credit cards, as well as cash and checks, without sacrificing security.
 It also leads to faster processing times, compared to traditional landline processing, and the ability to process secure transactions through wireless terminals from virtually anywhere and at any time.

 This means mobile merchants are now able to say “hello” to more revenue on-the-go.
 The wireless payment process is really simple and very similar to traditional point-of-sale credit card processing.
 Here’s how it works:

 There are multiple wireless credit card processing types: credit cards and debit cards, key fobs, smart cards, or other devices, including smartphones and other mobile devices, that use radio-frequency identification (RFID) or near field communication (NFC).
 Samsung Pay, Apple Pay, Google Pay, Fitbit Pay, or any bank mobile application that supports contactless) for making secure payments can be used in this case.

 - The merchant slides the customer’s card through our wireless credit card machine and enters the sale amount.
-Similar to cellular technology, the terminal connects to a radio tower and sends the credit card information (securely) and the amount of the purchase over to Fattmerchant.
+Similar to cellular technology, the terminal connects to a radio tower and sends the credit card information (securely) and the amount of the purchase over to Stax.

 - We pass this information to the bank that issued the customer’s credit card (issuing bank).
 They check to see if the card is valid.
 If the amount requested is available on the card, it sets aside the amount of the purchase for the merchant.